wp-plugins/wp-grins-ssl/readme.txt

 = Will you support BuddyPress? =
 Eventually.
 I'm not running it right now, so it's hard to test.

-= Why isn't this working on bbPress? =
+= This isn't showing up on bbPress! =
-Do you have the fancy editor?
-Yeah it doesn't work.
-Sorry, I don't know why.
-This is a 'fast' fix.
-If you have the bbPress Fancy Editor on, this plugin goes away for bbPress.

-= Why doesn't this work with Font Emoticons? =

-I don't know :( but I'm working on it!
+If you're using the bbPress Fancy Editor, it won't work.
+I have not yet debugged this.